-Beginning July 6, all ACC campuses and centers will have one entrance for students and employees.
-The college is limiting facility access to essential faculty, staff, and students who are enrolled in Career and Technical Education courses that begin July.
-Each person is required to take the following steps:
+All ACC campuses and centers have one entrance for students and employees.
+Each person who comes to campus is required to take the following steps:

 2. ACC ID badges or Student ID cards will be required for all employees and students upon entry.
 Employees and students must display their I.D. at all times.
 Visitors will be required to show their photo I.D.

-TIP—for details on how to obtain your ACC student I.D. card, pleae visit the Student ID card webpage.
+TIP—for details on how to obtain your ACC student I.D. card, please visit the Student ID card webpage.
 You must bring a valid government-issued photo ID with you.

 If you do not pass the pre-screening, you will receive specific information on healthcare procedures and instructions for what you need to know to be able to return to campus.